vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-delirium.md

 # Delirium

-Julian Raffoul, reviewed by Wesley Ely and Jo Ellen Wilson
+Ben Johnson, reviewed by Jonathan Smith and Daniel Daunis

 ---

 ## Background

-- Definition: acute fluctuating disturbance of attention and awareness due to an underlying medical condition
+- Definition: acute (hours to days) fluctuating disturbance of attention and awareness due to an underlying medical condition

+- Complex and multifactorial condition, often due to underlying condition, with unknown pathophysiological mechanisms

+- Increased morbidity, mortality, and functional decline

-- Presentation: deficits in attention, orientation, or memory;
-    hallucinations or delusions; sleep-wake disturbances; psychomotor
-    changes (hyperactive, hypoactive, or mixed); language impairment;
-    and/or emotional lability (agitation)
+- Presentation: deficits in attention, orientation, or memory; hallucinations or delusions; sleep-wake disturbances; psychomotor changes (hyperactive, hypoactive, or mixed); language impairment; anxious or depressed mood, and/or emotional lability (agitation)

     - Think about the ABC’s of Delirium

         - Affect (anxiety, paranoia, irritability, apathy, mood shifts, personality changes)

         - Behavior (hallucinations, restlessness or agitation, psychomotor abnormalities, sleep disturbances)

         - Cognition (impaired memory, disorientation, disturbances in speech)

+- Delirium can persist despite identification and reversal of underlying causes, particularly in older patients or those with baseline cognitive deficits.

 ## Evaluation

 - Use screening tools to assess for delirium: Brief Confusion Assessment Method (bCAM).
 See critical care section for the ICU version, CAM-ICU

    ![approach to delirium](../images/image28.png)